inpefess/gym-saturation/doc/source/what-is-going-on.rst

 What is going on
 #################

 One can write theorems in a machine-readable form.
-This package uses the CNF sublanguage of TPTP.
+This package uses the `CNF`_ sublanguage of `TPTP`_.
 Before using the environment, you will need to download a recent TPTP archive (ca 600MB).

 A statement of a theorem becomes a list of clauses.
 In a given clause algorithm, one divides the clauses in processed and not processed yet.
 Then at each step, one selects a not processed yet clause as a given clause.
 If it's empty (we arrived at a contradiction, i.e. found a refutation proof), the algorithm stops with success.
-If not, one computes all possible resolvents (the results of applying a simple but powerful resolution deduction rule to the given clause and all processed clauses).
-Then we add resolvents to the unprocessed set, and the given clause goes into the processed.
+If not, one applies all possible deduction rules to the given clause and all processed clauses.
+Then we add deduction results to the unprocessed set, and the given clause goes into the processed.
 The algorithm iterates if we didn't run out of time and unprocessed clauses.

+The deduction rules are the following (this deductive system is known to be refutation complete):

+* `resolution`_
+* `factoring`_
+* `paramodulation`_
+* reflexivity resolution (in fact, a paramodulation variant)

 For the choice of a given clause, one usually employs a clever combination of heuristics.
 Of course, we can reformulate the same process as a reinforcement learning task.

 What is a State
 ****************

-(More or less resembles [``ProofState`` class of PyRes](https://github.com/eprover/PyRes/blob/master/saturation.py))
+(More or less resembles `ProofState class of PyRes`_)

 The environment's state is a list of logical clauses.
 Each clause is a list of literals and also has several properties: